Lemez/lemez.github.io/_posts/writing/2015-10-11-altogether-now-rethinking-strategies-for-new-artists.md

 <footer>Bernard Batzen from French live agency Azimuth</footer>
 </blockquote >

-<p>Today <a href="http://www.live-boutique.com/site/A-propos" target="_blank">Live Boutique</a> is a collective of twelve live agencies with a roster of three hundred artists performing six thousand shows a year.
+<p>Today <a href="http://www.live-boutique.com/site/A-propos"  >Live Boutique</a> is a collective of twelve live agencies with a roster of three hundred artists performing six thousand shows a year.
 Their joint promotions of new acts have been so successful that they are even looking into buying a venue together to reduce their expenses.
 This strength in numbers, coupled with the new commercial importance of performing live for the industry as a whole, means that the industry is being forced to work together to break new artists.</p>

 <blockquote >
 <p>A few years ago we were considered as peanuts by record companies.
 Since the crisis started, there is no plan that gets put together for a new act without meetings between the record company, publishers and promoters.
 This is a big change: teamwork.
 Now every part of the puzzle – record company, promoter, publisher, manager – is just as important.
 My feeling is that a project that will be successful is one with a good team and good synergy.
 If an act has a strong, professional entourage, then you have a chance.</p>